Tickets

 Why isn’t an eTicket option available for my journey?

-• If your journey involves crossing London – eTickets aren’t accepted on the Tube, London Overground or DLR.
-This also means there isn’t an eTicket option available to or from London Zones or when buying London Travelcards
+- If your journey involves crossing London – this is because eTickets aren’t accepted on the Tube or DLR, as there aren’t any barcode scanners at their barriers.
+This also means there isn’t an eTicket option available if you’re buying a ticket to or from London Underground Zones, or when buying London Travelcards.

 How do I collect tickets from a station?